On Actors and Deepfakes (Part 2)

 Mark Hamill deepfake (Credit: Entertainment Weekly — courtesy Star Wars and Disney all rights reserved)

-Software, powered by the latest in AI and Machine Learning (AI/ML) — like Deep Learning neural networks — will soon make deepfakes of any length and perfect quality, on common computer hardware available to almost anyone — which continues to grow in power and shrink in cost.
+Software powered by the latest in AI and Machine Learning (AI/ML) — Deep Learning neural networks — will soon make deepfakes of any length and perfect quality, on common computer hardware available to almost anyone.
+That availability is only going to become more present as the tech continues to grow in power and shrink in cost.

-You might ask, what’s considered a “perfect” deepfake?
-We can define it as: in-detectable to all humans, and most algorithms.
+You might ask what is considered a perfect deepfake?
+We can define it as being in-detectable to all humans and most algorithms.

 Digital tools exist today to synthesize images, sound, and video like the Adobe suite.
 Artists can create “synthetic images” (aka fake, photoshopped, doctored, touched-up) that are near-perfect quality (mostly imperceptible to human viewers).
 Many talented technologists use professional CGI software and game engines like UE5 to make video so real you’d think the actor themselves filmed the generated lines.